On monotone circuits with local oracles and clique lower bounds: Abstract

 \section{Abstract}

-We investigate monotone circuits with local oracles (K., 2016), i.e., circuits containing additional inputs $y_i = y_i(\vec{x})$ that can perform unstructured computations on the input string $\vec{x}$.
-Let $\mu \in [0,1]$ be the locality of the circuit, a parameter that bounds the combined strength of the oracle functions $y_i(\vec{x})$, and $U_{n,k}, V_{n,k} \subseteq \{0,1\}^m$ be the classical sets of positive and negative inputs considered for $k$-clique in the approximation method (Razborov, 1985).
-Our results can be informally stated as follows. \begin{itemize} \item[(\emph{i})] For an appropriate extension of depth-$2$ monotone circuits with local oracles, we show that the size of the smallest circuits separating $U_{n,3}$ (triangles) and $V_{n,3}$ (complete bipartite graphs) undergoes two phase transitions according to $\mu$. \item[(\emph{ii})] For $5 \leq k(n) \leq n^{1/4}$, arbitrary depth, and $\mu \leq 1/50$, we prove that the monotone circuit size complexity of separating the sets $U_{n,k}$ and $V_{n,k}$ is $n^{\Theta(\sqrt{k})}$, under a certain technical assumption on the local oracle gates. \end{itemize}
+We investigate monotone circuits with local oracles [K., 2016], i.e., circuits containing additional inputs $y_i = y_i(\vec{x})$ that can perform unstructured computations on the input string $\vec{x}$.
+Let $\mu \in [0,1]$ be the locality of the circuit, a parameter that bounds the combined strength of the oracle functions $y_i(\vec{x})$, and $U_{n,k}, V_{n,k} \subseteq \{0,1\}^m$ be the set of $k$-cliques and the set of complete $(k-1)$-partite graphs, respectively (similarly to [Razborov, 1985]).
+Our results can be informally stated as follows. \begin{itemize} \item[(\emph{i})] For an appropriate extension of depth-$2$ monotone circuits with local oracles, we show that the size of the smallest circuits separating $U_{n,3}$ (triangles) and $V_{n,3}$ (complete bipartite graphs) undergoes two phase transitions according to $\mu$. \item[(\emph{ii})] For $5 \leq k(n) \leq n^{1/4}$, arbitrary depth, and $\mu \leq 1/50$, we prove that the monotone circuit size complexity of separating the sets $U_{n,k}$ and $V_{n,k}$ is $n^{\Theta(\sqrt{k})}$, under a certain restrictive assumption on the local oracle gates. \end{itemize}

 The second result, which concerns monotone circuits with restricted oracles, extends and provides a matching upper bound for the exponential lower bounds on the monotone circuit size complexity of $k$-clique obtained by Alon and Boppana (1987).